npcme-web/incredible-spruce-bdc07/content/pages/faq.md

           You will also receive a follow up email with a course evaluation form for you to fill out and return in order to receive credit for the course.
-      - question: Do you offer any sort of refund or guar
-        answer: >-
-          It happens.
-Even the most beautiful of plants will disappoint *someone*.
-Again, tell it like it is:

-            - All discounted items sales are final.
-            - If you’d like another version of your item, please use the return label.
-Instructions are printed on its back.
-            - If your item is damaged or not functioning correctly, email us at info@planty.com, and we’ll refund you + send you a new one ASAP!
       - question: How do you handle sensitive customer information?
         answer: >
           NPCME uses a third party shopping cart solution and does not store any